newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/floor-plan-approval-doh.md

 callToActionText: ""
 ---

-Contact your local Department of Health to have your floor plan and kitchen approved.
+Contact your local department of health to have your floor plan and kitchen approved.
 You will need to schedule periodic follow-ups.

 ---